 - All code created for data management and analysis can be shared, informatively, for review and re-use by all subsequent users.
 In most settings for NHS patient data analysis the same data management tasks are achieved by a huge range of bespoke and duplicative methods, in a huge range of different tools, with single tasks often spread between platforms or programming languages.
 In OpenSAFELY the data management is always done the same way, using the same OpenSAFELY tools, so code is created in a form where it can be quickly read, understood, adapted, and re-used by any user for any other data science project.

 - Users are blocked from directly viewing the raw patient data or the research ready datasets, but still write code as if they were in a live data environment.
-In most other settings analysts write their code - to convert raw data into finished graphs and tables - by working directly with (and seeing) the real data, iterating and testing as they go.
+In most other settings analysts write their code, which converts raw data into finished graphs and tables, by working directly with (and seeing) the real data, iterating and testing as they go.
 In OpenSAFELY, the data management tools used to produce their research-ready datasets also produce simulated, randomly generated “dummy data” that has the same structure as the real data, but none of the disclosive risks.
 Every researcher is therefore provided with a full, offline development environment where they can build all their data management and analysis code quickly, but only against dummy patient data.
 This minimises needless interaction with disclosive patient records and allows anyone with technical skills to swifty check and reproduce the methods.
 Researchers develop all their code for statistical analysis, dashboards, graphs and tables against this dummy data, using open tools and services like GitHub.
 Their code is then tested automatically by the OpenSAFELY tools, using the dummy data.
 When it is capable of running to completion, it is packaged up inside a “container”, using a tool called “Docker”.
-All their data management and analysis code is_ then sent securely into the live data environment to be executed against the real patient data: researchers can only view their results tables and graphs, but no researcher ever needs to enter the real patient-data environment, or see the real patient data.
-It is useful to contrast this against other settings which work with synthetic data (real data, but with statistical noise added in an effort to preserve privacy): they typically require researchers to also use that synthetic data to run their analyses, which can undermine the reliability of the results: in OpenSAFELY the synthetic dummy data is _only used for code development, not code execution.
+All their data management and analysis code is then sent securely into the live data environment to be executed against the real patient data: researchers can only view their results tables and graphs, but no researcher ever needs to enter the real patient-data environment, or see the real patient data.
+It is useful to contrast this against other settings which work with synthetic data (real data, but with statistical noise added in an effort to preserve privacy): they typically require researchers to also use that synthetic data to run their analyses, which can undermine the reliability of the results: in OpenSAFELY the synthetic dummy data is only used for code development, not code execution.
 In this way we get all the privacy preserving benefits of completely random synthetic data, but also retain all of the analytic benefits that come from executing code against real patient data.

 - All code ever executed against the patient data can be shared, as an informative public log, because none of that code is disclosive of patient data.
 Normally TREs that execute code against real patient data try to keep a log of activity in the platform, but they cannot share every action in each user session, because the code for data management and analysis was generated while working directly with the real data, and so there is a substantial risk that the code itself might contain some disclosive information about individual patients.
 Some platforms log screen recordings, or keystrokes, for later review, but these can also never be shared openly, because of the disclosure risk (they are also laborious to review).
 OpenSAFELY code is only generated by working with dummy data, so we can be certain that it is non-disclosive.
 This means it can be shared, and so we do share it: all of it, automatically, in public, and by default.
 This means that every interested stakeholder can see what every analyst has done with patients' data inside OpenSAFELY, and all patients, professionals and policymakers can be confident that data has only been used for the purpose for which access was granted: this is crucial for building trust, and a substantial improvement on the current paradigm whereby TREs only share a list of projects with permissions.
 The removal of privacy risks from data management and analysis code also frees up OpenSAFELY code for sharing and re-use under open licenses: it means that there is no information governance or privacy barrier to users sharing code for others to review, critically evaluate, improve, and re-use, wherever they wish.